 - Locate a table you want to replicate.

-- Click the checkbox next to the object’s name.
-A green checkmark means the object is set to replicate.
+Click the checkbox next to the table’s name.
+A blue checkmark means the table is set to replicate.

 After you set a table to replicate, a page with the table’s columns will display.
 De-select columns if needed.

 - Next, you’ll define the table’s Replication Method.
 Click the Table Settings button.

 Repeat this process for every table you want to replicate.

 - Click the Finalize Your Selections button at the bottom of the page to save your data selections.

 Setting a database view to replicate is similar to selecting a table, with a few differences.
 Refer to the Replicating Database Views guide for detailed instructions.

 At a high level, you’ll need to complete the following to select a database view:

 After you finish setting up Google CloudSQL PostgreSQL, its Sync Status may show as Pending on either the Stitch Dashboard or in the Integration Details page.